-On November 1, 2023, the Company filed Form 8-K that on October 26, 2023, WPS Government Health Administrators, ("WPS"), a Medicare Administrative Contractor ("MAC") published "Local Coverage Determination L39620 Micro-Invasive Glaucoma Surgery (MIGS)" (the "LCD"), with a future effective date of December 24, 2023.
+Management evaluates whether there are relevant conditions and events that, on October 26, 2023, WPS Government Health Administrators, ("WPS"), a Medicare Administrative Contractor ("MAC") published "Local Coverage Determination L39620 Micro-Invasive Glaucoma Surgery (MIGS)" (the "LCD"), with a future effective date of December 24, 2023.
 WPS administers Part B Medicare benefits in Kansas, Nebraska, Missouri, Iowa, Indiana, and Michigan.
 In November 2023, four of the six other MACs, including Palmetto GBA, Celerian Group Company, National Government Services and Noridian Healthcare Solutions, published the same LCD.
-These five MACs are referred to as the "MACs" in the risk factors section below.
+These five MACs are referred to as the "MACs" in the risk factors section below. aggregate, raise substantial doubt about the Company's ability to continue as a going concern and to meet its obligations as they become due within one year after the date that the financial statements are issued.

-The Company has consulted with expert external reimbursement advisors in an effort to evaluate the potential impact of the LCD on the Company's business in the United States with respect to the Cyclo G6 Laser System and Probe Delivery Devices, which has been authorized by FDA to deliver laser energy to soft and fibrous tissue, including osseous tissue incision, excision, coagulation, vaporization, ablation and vessel hemostasis in the medical specialties of, dermatology, ear, nose and throat (ENT)/otolaryngology, and ophthalmology, including for the intended use of transscleral cyclophotocoagulation of the ciliary processes and for the treatment of glaucoma, including primary open-angle, closed-angle, and refractory.
+The accompanying condensed consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
+However, the Company has consulted with expert external reimbursement advisors sustained operating losses in an effort the current quarter and expects to evaluate incur losses in the potential impact next five quarters.
+Accordingly, the Company concluded there was substantial doubt about its ability to continue as a going concern for 12 months from the date of the LCD filing of this Quarterly Report on the Company's business in the United States with respect to the Cyclo G6 Laser System and Probe Delivery Devices, which has been authorized by FDA to deliver laser energy to soft and fibrous tissue, including osseous tissue incision, excision, coagulation, vaporization, ablation and vessel hemostasis in the medical specialties of, dermatology, ear, nose and throat (ENT)/otolaryngology, and ophthalmology, including for the intended use of transscleral cyclophotocoagulation of the ciliary processes and for the treatment of glaucoma, including primary open-angle, closed-angle, and refractory.
 Although the LCD does not deny coverage, it imposes additional requirements for reimbursement.
 Among the issues examined are (i) the intent of the LCD; (ii) the use and application of definitions within the LCD (e.g., how a determination expressly defined as relating to incisional surgical techniques pulled within its scope non-incisional transscleral cyclophotocoagulation); and (iii) the LCD's failure to recognize any distinctions among (a) endo cyclophotocoagulation and (b) transscleral cyclophotocoagulation, or (x) continuous wave cyclophotocoagulation and (y) MicroPulse cyclophotocoagulation.
-As a result of its consultation with expert external advisors, the Company currently believes that the LCD will likely be interpreted to materially limit the patient types for which WPS will reimburse cyclophotocoagulation procedures after December 24, 2023 - that is, based the criteria set forth in the LCD.
+As a result of its consultation with expert external advisors, the Company Form 10-Q. However, management currently believes that it has plans in place to reduce cash expenditure and can alleviate this substantial doubt as of the LCD date of this filing.